Nusiq/mcblend/README.md

-# Blender-Export-MC-Bedrock-Model
+# MCblend
-Blender addon that exports models for custom entities for Minecraft Bedrock Edition.
+Blender addon for working with Minecraft models.

 ## Features
 - Exporting models into json files for minecraft bedrock edition.